-A family court has such staff as judges, court clerks, and court secretaries, just like other courts, but it also has unique staff including the aforementioned family court probation officers, as well as doctors and nurses.
-Also, in order to use the knowledge and experience of the general public in processing cases, sometimes conciliation commissioners participate in domestic relations conciliation proceedings and family court councillors participate in domestic relations adjudication and personal status litigation proceedings, both playing an extremely important role.
+A family court has such staff as judges, court clerks, and court secretaries, just like other courts, but it also has unique staff including the aforementioned family court probation officers, technical officials of courts who are doctors or nurses.
+Also, in order to use the knowledge and experience of the general public in processing cases, sometimes conciliation commissioners participate in domestic relations conciliation proceedings and counselors participate in domestic relations adjudication and personal status litigation proceedings, both playing an extremely important role.